SAP-archive/BUILD/Community Roles.md

 The number of reviewers per project varies with the size of the project and the number of contribution.

-**Note**:  In order to optimize the chances for your submissions to pass the review stage, we recommend you review  [Project Norman Guidelines](https://github.wdf.sap.corp/Norman/Norman/blob/master/Project%20Norman%20Style%20Guide.md).
+**Note**:  In order to optimize the chances for your submissions to pass the review stage, we recommend you review  [Contribution Guidelines](https://github.wdf.sap.corp/Norman/Norman/blob/master/Contributing.md#<a name="Changing Code and Submitting Your Changes">).

 **Note**:  You can find identify current reviewers on each sub-project <a href="#Who are the Reviews and Committers of Project Norman Sub-Projects?">here</a>.